What is United Way?

 We fight for the Health, Education and Self-Sufficiency of every Ector County resident by funding local programs ranging in services from counseling and family training to early education development with state approved curriculum to the observement and support of our homeless and elderly community, allowing them to remain irrepressible and in their home.

-The United Way of Odessa supports programs in ten counties and forty zip codes.
-Through the work of 33 funded programs, we ensure that individual lives and entire neighborhoods are being transformed and on the road to reaching their greatest potential.
+The United Way of Odessa supports programs in nine counties and forty zip codes.
+Through the work of 27 funded programs, we ensure that individual lives and entire neighborhoods are being transformed and on the road to reaching their greatest potential.
 We are committed to creating lasting, positive change throughout our community.

 Each year, countless of United Way of Odessa volunteers, consisting of Board of Directors, students, and community leaders, work to address critical service needs in Ector County (identified by community surveys) by reviewing and recommending funding proposals for community service programs aligning with the United Way of Odessa's community investment focus points.
 Through the Community Impact Fund, United Way of Odessa provides financial and community outreach support for projects vital to Ector County.